nixworks/public/news/2010/12/31/index.md

 The two journalists were arrested in mid-October for interviewing family members of woman sentenced to death by stoning for alleged adultery.

 ### [Officials in the Chinese Ministry of Industry and Information Technology warn of a crackdown on "illegal" voice-over-Internet(VoIP) telephony services that are not licensed or approved by the country's telecoms regulator. ](/news/2010/12/31/officials-in-the-chinese-ministry-of-industry-and-information-technology-warn-of-a-crackdown-on-illegal-voice-over-internet-voip-telephon.md)
-_Context: Ministry of Industry and Information Technology, People's Republic of China, voice-over-Internet(VoIP)_
+_Context: Chinese, Ministry of Industry and Information Technology, voice-over-Internet(VoIP)_

 ### [Italy bans plastic bags. ](/news/2010/12/31/italy-bans-plastic-bags.md)
 A ban on plastic bags is about to come into effect in Italy, where about 20 billion are used every year.